 Now, my little scenario in the last paragraph hinted at a potential advantage for a discrete sensor over an analog: your thermostat is programmed automatic reaction temperatures where the heating or cooling is activated.
 In telecom network or IT terms, this translates into an automatic alarm from your temperature monitor, perhaps coupled with an automatic response in climate control.

-In truth, however, a good temperature monitoring device will be capable of setting "virtual threshold" for when your analog temperature reading crosses the levels you designate.
-For example, you might set levels that indicate when temperature is "way too low", "a bit too low", "a bit too high", or "way too high".
+In truth, however, a good temperature monitoring device will be capable of setting a "virtual threshold" for when your analog temperature reading crosses the levels you designate.
+For example, you might set levels that indicate when the temperature is "way too low", "a bit too low", "a bit too high", or "way too high".

 Analogs are also able to track and measure the change in temperature over time.
 This allows you to know that the temperature is "dropping slowly" versus "plummeting like a rock".

-As you shop for a temperature monitor, keep in mind that you may want to monitor temperature in many locations throughout a site.
+As you shop for a temperature monitor, keep in mind that you may want to monitor the temperature in many locations throughout a site.
 This is especially true for larger sites, where many different pieces of equipment will create "thermal zones" that should be monitored independently by dedicated temperature monitors.

 While your costs will increase somewhat as you deploy multiple temperature monitors at each site, this investment can pay off big time.
 Many companies have been known to lose collective millions of dollars in equipment because they failed to monitor temperature adequately.
 In this game of temperature monitoring, more intelligence yields better financial results.

-Also keep in mind that intelligence alone can't protect your equipment.
+Also, keep in mind that intelligence alone can't protect your equipment.
 If you know everything but can do nothing, you are getting nowhere fast.
 Intelligence combined with the power to react is what yields success.
 As an example, imagine that your revenue-generating equipment has a backup power supply but your air conditioning does not.
-If the power fails, you'll be helpless to keep service online because, although your servers have electricity, they will quickly reach the point of thermal shutdown without proper air-conditioning.
+If the power fails, you'll be helpless to keep service online because, although your servers have electricity, they will quickly reach the point of the thermal shutdown without proper air-conditioning.
 Although your temperature monitors will, in this case, faithfully report the rising temperature at your sides, you will be powerless to stop it without shutting down service.

 DPS Telecom clients have frequently found that installing temperature monitors at remote sites is an effective way to protect the equipment there.